-For this science experiment, I grabbed just a few common household supplies:
+For this chromatography activity, I grabbed just a few common household supplies:

 - Glasses or jars (one for each leaf color)